gogineni84/workspace-setup/Workspace-Setup.md

 - Clone the [Sonar dev-tools repo](https://github.com/SonarSource/sonar-developer-toolset).
 Follow the instructions in the README for Eclipse Configure, specifically the Imports section.
 The Additional Configuration can be ignored at this time.
 - Import the [compiler settings](https://github.nwie.net/Nationwide/EDS-Apps/blob/master/workspace-setup/eclipseWarnings.epf): File->Import...->General->Preferences->select the preferences file from the download link.
 - Setup the XML formatter: Window->Preferences->search "xml"->select XML->XML Files->Editor->follow the [screenshot](https://github.nwie.net/Nationwide/EDS-Apps/blob/master/workspace-setup/eclipseXmlSettings.png)
+**Note: Since this configuration is at a workspace level, this will need to be applied to each workspace you create (maybe one  per app).
+The fastest way to do this is to set this up once, then export your settings and import them to each additional workspace.**

 <a name="EclipseWebsphereDeployIssues"></a>Eclipse Websphere Deploy Issues
 -------------------------------